rogerbinns/apsw/doc/tips.rst

 Write Ahead Logging
 ===================

-SQLite 3.7 introduces `write ahead logging
+SQLite 3.7 introduced `write ahead logging
 <https://sqlite.org/wal.html>`__ which has several benefits, but
 also some drawbacks as the page documents.
 WAL mode is off by default.
 In addition to turning it on manually for each database, you